Dr. Henry Clay House

 The Dr. Henry Clay House near Paris, Kentucky was listed on the National Register of Historic Places in 1982.

-Located in the Bluegrass region of Kentucky, this house was built by Revolutionary War contributor "Dr." Henry Clay, (first cousin, once removed, of politician Henry Clay) in 1787.
-The "Dr" may be only a courtesy title, as to date there is no contemporary documentation of that title.
+Located in the Bluegrass region of Kentucky, this house was built by Revolutionary War contributor Henry Clay, (first cousin, once removed, of politician Henry Clay) in 1787.
+He was given the title "Dr" by members of the Filson Club in Louisville, in writing Clay family histories.
+To date there is no contemporaneous documentation of that title.

 Property

 The property runs along a farm road which goes southwest from Winchester Road in Bourbon County, Kentucky.
 The house, known locally as "the Fort", is a very early small stone house built as a rare double pen, with one-and-one-half stories with interior end chimneys.
 The lower floor has two rooms and stairs in the northeast corner that lead up to a second floor.
 A frame shed was the most recent addition on the east side of the house, used to store hay.
 The north side of the property contains a family cemetery, where Henry and his wife, Rachel Povall, are buried there along with other family members.